Eviljeks/test-twitter-feed/README.md

 - Better configuration
 - Tests
 - Linter
-- Graceful shutdown (SSE first of all)
+- Graceful shutdown for all services

 # Other
 Please contact me if you have other questions.